nguyensjsu/sp21-172-gold-team/Documentation.md

 ## Cloud Deployment
 For cloud deployment, we used the lab10 method.
 To deploy our app:
-The team loaded a Github repository with the project source code and other additional files such as all the yaml files.
+i.
+The team loaded a Github repository with the project source code and other additional files such as all the yaml files. <br/>
-The team used lab 10 as a template to create the google.yml and gradle.yml for the respective workflows.
+ii.
+The team used lab 10 as a template to create the google.yml and gradle.yml for the respective workflows. <br/>
-The team made a code release to automate the deployment process to a production environment; that is the kubernetes cluster on google cloud.
+iii.
+The team made a code release to automate the deployment process to a production environment; that is the kubernetes cluster on google cloud.  <br/>
-The team created an ingress or load-balancer portion from the service part.
+iv.
+The team created an ingress or load-balancer portion from the service part.  <br/>
-Click on the link given in ingress
+Click on the link given in ingress  <br/>
-The web should be running
+The web should be running  <br/>

 #### Cluster
 ![](Images/Starbucks-gold-SS8.PNG)